openvinotoolkit/openvino/docs/install_guides/installing-openvino-docker-linux.md

 # Install Intel® Distribution of OpenVINO™ toolkit for Linux from a Docker Image {#openvino_docs_install_guides_installing_openvino_docker_linux}

-This guide provides steps on creating a Docker image with Intel® Distribution of OpenVINO™ toolkit for Linux* and using the image on different devices.
+This guide provides steps on creating a Docker image with Intel® Distribution of OpenVINO™ toolkit for Linux and using the image on different devices.

-## System Requirements
+## <a name="system-requirments"></a>System Requirements

 @sphinxdirective
 .. tab:: Target Operating Systems